samplchallenges/SAMPL7/README.md

 - [Details of the SAMPL7 physical property challenge](physical_property/) on log *P*, pK<sub>a</sub> and permeability.
 Input files, instructions, submission formats, and example submission formats are available in the subdirectories for the individual challenges.
 - SAMPL7 physical property submission instructions and submission server links ([SAMPL7 pKa submission](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-pKa), [SAMPL7 logP/permeability submission](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-physprop))
 - SAMPL7 physical properties experimental values, in [`physical_property/experimental_data'](physical_property/experimental_data)
-- [SAMPL7 log*P* and permeability analysis](physical_property/) are available in the subdirectories for the individual challenges.
+- [SAMPL7 physical property analysis](physical_property/) are available in the subdirectories for the individual challenges.

-The SAMPL7 physical property challenge is now open!
-All three host-guest challenges are now closed, as are the three stages of the PHIP2 protein-ligand challenge.
+All SAMPL7 challenges are now closed.
 Note the first phase of the SAMPL8 host-guest challenge is now open on the SAMPL8 GitHub repo.

 ## What's coming
 - PHIPA analysis
-- Physical properties analysis

 ## Disclaimers:
 - As usual, we make no warranty as to correctness of protonation states, tautomers, conformations and poses provided in these directories.
 In some cases the most relevant such states may not be known, or multiple states perhaps should be considered.
 Please exercise caution and due diligence.